tuonglab/scanpy-tutorial/README.md

 `pip install -r requirements.txt`

-Then open your notebook and run the cells.
+Then open `pbmc3k.ipynb` notebook and run the cells.